MayamaTakeshi/data-matching/README.md

 Matches a data object against a match object.

 # Syntax details
-  - Part of strings can be collected using '!{name}' syntax (see https://github.com/MayamaTakeshi/string-matching)
   - data can be collected (stored in a dictionary passed to matching function) by using dm.collect('name')
   - data that should be absent can be declared with dm.absent
+  - you can do string matching and substring capture by using gen_matcher from [string-matching](https://www.npmjs.com/package/string-matching)

 # Sample usage